 Dinner in Venice Beach

-This Los Angeles itinerary is designed to make the most of your time and to show you a great selection of places to go and things to do in L.A.
+This 3 days in Los Angeles itinerary is designed to make the most of your time and to show you a great selection of places to go and things to do in L.A.